jagrevel/course-work/README.md

 If available memory is a concern, search #memoryManagement and uncomment rm() functions to increase memory availability during processing

+Script will generate warnings that do not impact current script function.
+Specifically, some column names will be automatically re-named to avoid duplicates.
+None of the columns affected are targeted by this analysis.
 __Input files:__
   - 'features.txt': List of all features (column names).
   - 'activity_labels.txt': Links the class labels with their activity name (activity lookup table).